dstarrago/pylibdmtxp/DEVELOPING.md

 ### Windows

 Save the 32-bit and 64-bit `libdmtx.dll` files to `libdmtx-32.dll` and
-`libdmtx-64.dll` respectively, in the `pylibdmtx` directory.
+`libdmtx-64.dll` respectively, in the `pylibdmtxp` directory.
-The `load_pylibdmtx` function in `wrapper.py` looks for the appropriate `DLL`s.
+The `load_pylibdmtxp` function in `wrapper.py` looks for the appropriate `DLL`s.
 The appropriate `DLL` is packaged up into the wheel build and is installed alongside the package source.
-This strategy allows the same method to be used when `pylibdmtx` is run from source, as an installed package and when included in a frozen binary.
+This strategy allows the same method to be used when `pylibdmtxp` is run from source, as an installed package and when included in a frozen binary.

 ## Releasing